-SERMON FOR THE FIRST SUNDAY AFTER PENTECOST
+SERMON FOR THE SEVENTH SUNDAY AFTER PENTECOST

 At that time Jesus said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this was your good pleasure.
 “All things have been committed to me by my Father.
 No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him.
 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”

 God doesn’t leave us in doubt as to what the eternal truth is but if you try to understand God’s Word and work without faith nothing in the Bible will make much sense.
 The point is that every doctrine of Scripture ends in a mystery because it all takes us back to God himself.
 Scripture is true because God the Holy Spirit gives us the faith to believe it’s true.
 That is the very thing that Jesus was dealing with as he spoke to his disciples about the simplicity of his teachings.
 YOU SIMPLY NEED TO KNOW.
 You need to know the truth about God’s saving work.
 You need to know the truth only Jesus can reveal.
 You need to know that God plans for you to find rest in him.